KenEnright/Coursera-Specialisation---JHDS/README.md

 # Coursera-Specialisation---JHDS

 ## John Hopkins Data Science Specialisation Coursera
-As a challenge, I am undertaking the Data science specialisation route to develop a greater understanding of the concepts, methodologies and tools.
+As a personal challenge, I am undertaking the Data science specialisation route to develop a greater understanding of the concepts, methodologies and tools.

 ### Course subjects